liu-congcong/MetaCAT/Documentation/README.md

 - A set of fasta formatted cluster files `dataset.metacat.*.fasta`.

 - `gtdbtk` and its database are installed and available in the system PATH.

-- Activate the `gtdbtk` environment first if it is installed!

 #### Classify the clusters using GTDB-Tk